--The three-phase study is to assess flood hazards and flood risks for a critical watershed within the City and identify potential flood mitigation measures that could be implemented to reduce flood risks within the watershed.
+-The three-phase study is to assess flood hazards and flood risks for selected watersheds within the City and identify potential flood mitigation measures that could be implemented to reduce flood risks within the watersheds.
 This work will address both riverine and pluvial flooding, urban flooding, drainage issues, and identify possible measures for the mitigation of the flood hazards.
-The study area has been chosen as the Russia Branch watershed which is identified as a critical flood hazard location by the City of Manassas.
-A similar project (flood hazard assessment) is currently underway for the City's Cockrell Branch watershed which the City considers to be a pilot program, the results of which will inform the scope of future watershed flood hazard assessments.
-The Round 5 CFPF grant was awarded to the City in 2024 for a similar study of the Flat Branch Trib.
-A Watershed (CFPF ID: 2687).
-Accordingly, the work for the Russia Branch Watershed Flood Hazard Assessment will be similar to the pilot project but informed by lessons learned during the pilot project.
-The City desires to perform similar studies in the future for all the critical watersheds within the City so long as adequate funding sources are available.
+The study area has been chosen as the Buckhall Branch and Cabin Run.
+A similar project (flood hazard assessment) to the south was completed for the City's Cockrell Branch watershed which served as a pilot program, the results informed the scope of future watershed flood hazard assessments.
+Accordingly, the work for the Buckhall Branch and Cabin Run Watersheds Flood Hazard Assessment will be similar to the pilot project, informed by lessons learned, utilizing a phased approach.
+The 2024 Round 5 CFPF grant was awarded to the City for a similar study of the Flat Branch Trib.
+A watershed (CFPF ID: 2687).
+In addition to the Buckhall Branch and Cabin Run watersheds, the City is applying for 2025 Round 6 CFPF grant funding for the Russia Branch watershed to the north.
+Although the watersheds selected for this grant application do not have FEMA Flood Hazard Areas, they are important for understanding the comprehensive flood hazards in the City by connecting two preceding studies: Cockrell Branch and Russia Branch.
+This study will improve the City's understanding of fluvial flooding with the inclusion of a simplified floodplain study for major drainage ways.
+The City desires to perform similar studies in the future for all the watersheds within the City.

--In this study both the urban and riverine flood hazards will be identified.
-The floodplain mapping is currently being revised based on updated hydrologic and hydraulic analysis.
+-The floodplain mapping will be based on updated hydrologic and hydraulic analysis.
 With that, the storm water network will be investigated to identify any major issues contributing to flooding.
-After analyzing the reported and prospective flood hazards, conceptual flood mitigation plans will be developed for those locations judged to be subject to the greatest flood risks.
-This will be helpful for the City and residents of this watershed to identify sustainable solutions to mitigate repetitive flood incidents and to take actions that could reduce susceptibility to future flood risks.
-It is hoped the results of this study will identify both sustainable and resilient measures that when implemented will reduce the impact of regular flood events, as well as losses from excessive future floods resulting from extreme storm events (as happened in Fairfax and Arlington in 2019 or in Manassas in August 2020).
+After analyzing the reported and prospective flood hazards, conceptual flood mitigation plans will be developed for those locations subject to the greatest flood risks, allowing for the City and residents to identify sustainable solutions to mitigate repetitive flood incidents and to take actions that could reduce susceptibility to future flood risks.
+The intent of this study is to identify both sustainable and resilient measures that when implemented will reduce the impact of regular flood events, as well as losses from excessive future floods resulting from extreme storm.